 Broken Arrow Residential Treatment Services is a licensed childrenâ€™s residential program operating within the province of Ontario.
-We provide a family based treatment program designed to meet the needs of children and youth from birth to the age of 18.
-There are no significant restrictions based on age, gender, culture, length of stay, wardship status and family history.
+We provide a family-based treatment program designed to meet the needs of children and youth from birth to the age of 18.
+There are no significant restrictions based on age, gender, culture, length of stay, in-care status and family history.

-Level III is the standard designation for most placements in the Broken Arrow Program.
-At all levels, the Treatment Foster parents are the primary treatment providers and they are supported by a number of built in program supports including a team of Child and Youth Counsellors andÂ a Case Manager.
-Each child/Youth placed at this level will receive ongoing clinical supportÂ which might include specialized programming or direct clinical support provided byÂ Child and Youth Counselors which is designed to both compliment and enhance the treatment process.Â A Case Manager is responsible for the overall management of each placement and for ensuring that treatment goals are established and regularly reviewed.
-The Case Managers provide support to the Treatment Foster Parents on a minimum bi weekly basis and are responsible for the overall implementation of the plan of care.
-Foster parents are also supported by ongoing monthly training, regular weekend relief and access to a 24-hour emergency after hours system.
-A Clinical Director oversees the entire treatment process.
+Our Treatment Foster parents are the primary treatment providers, and they are supported by a number of built-in program supports including a team of Child and Youth Counsellors andÂ a Case Manager.
+Each child and youth placed with Broken Arrow will receive ongoing clinical supportÂ which might include specialized programming or direct clinical support provided byÂ Child and Youth Counsellors which is designed to both compliment and enhance the treatment process.Â A Case Manager is responsible for the overall management of each placement and for ensuring that treatment goals are established and regularly reviewed.
+The Case Managers provide support to the Treatment Foster Parents on a minimum bi-weekly basis and are responsible for the overall implementation of the plan of care.
+Foster parents are also supported by ongoing monthly training, regular weekend relief and access to a 24-hour emergency after-hours system.
+The Clinical Director oversees the entire treatment process.